Your Guide to the 2022 Mardi Gras Season

-- Mid-City: The Krewe of Endymion hosts the largest parade during all of Mardi Gras.
-This parade, held at 4:15 p.m. on Saturday, February 22, will start at the intersection of City Park Avenue and Orleans Avenue and end at the Ernest N. Morial Convention Center.
-Throws and celebrity guests abound at this one-of-a-kind event.
+- Krewe of Endymion: The Krewe of Endymion hosts the largest parade during all of Mardi Gras.
+This parade, held at 4:15 p.m. on Saturday, February 26, will start in Mid-City at the intersection of City Park Avenue and Orleans Avenue and end at the Caesars Superdome.
+The Krewe of Endymion tosses an estimated 15 million throws and features a different Celebrity Grand Marshall each year.

-See the full Mardi Gras season 2020 parade schedule for more details.
+See the full 2022 Mardi Gras season parade schedule for more details.

 Is Mardi Gras in New Orleans Safe?

-Safety Tips for Mardi Gras Season 2020
+Safety Tips for the 2022 Mardi Gras Season

 The information on this blog is for general information purposes only.
 Nothing herein should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.